A Japanned Cell – Note on Kana Harada’s installation at the Old Jail Art Center

 Kana Harada

 Kana moved from Tokyo with her husband, an expatriate from Texas Instruments, to Dallas a decade ago.
-Starting from 2008, she began to explore three dimensional works with found objects and foam sheet-based installation.
+Starting in 2008, she began to explore three-dimensional works with found objects and foam sheet-based installation.

 Kana Harada

 Those foam sheets are nothing unusual.
-They can be bought at crafts stores like Michael’s.
-Leather light and soft, the pliant sheets enable the artist to cut, bend or glue shapes into an ensemble of nature wonders.
-The foam sheets are often dyed or painted, with limited range of pastel colors.
-One could almost smell that modern Japanese aesthetics — clean, light, animated, while, at the same time, possibly glean the traditional Japanese style underneath – two dimensional imageries with flattened shapes.
+They can be bought at craft stores like Michael’s.
+Leather-light and soft, the pliant sheets enable the artist to cut, bend, or glue shapes into an ensemble of natural wonders.
+The foam sheets are often dyed or painted, with a limited range of pastel colors.
+One could almost smell that modern Japanese aesthetics — clean, light, and animated, while, at the same time, possibly gleaning the traditional Japanese style underneath – two-dimensional imageries with flattened shapes.
 In particular, the flowers, when observed in close proximity, look rather cartoonish.
 Their strict geometry speaks of a synthetic nature delineated through cut patterns.
-Georgia O’Keefe would have disagreed with the lack of subtle transitions in hues and values; but Murakami could see in them the essential liveliness of manga and anime.
+Georgia O’Keefe would have disagreed with the lack of subtle transitions in hues and values, but Murakami could see in them the essential liveliness of manga and anime.

 Kana Harada’s Anything You Want exhibition will be shown at the Old Jail Art Center in Albany TX until May 19, 2013.